 I believe death literacy is a human-making experience and important for each of us to develop.
 Dying is one of the universally shared experiences: each one of us will do it someday.
 Yet we collectively seem to know so little about how to die well and how to support others who are dying.

-Below are some resources I have found useful in learning how to navigate the dying process, face our feelings about death, and support ourselves and others in their grief.
-I do a lot of research and learning on these topics and wanted to share some with you!
+Fortunately, there are many people doing wonderful work to help us reclaim these necessary skills for mortals.
+Below are some resources I have found most useful in learning how to navigate the dying process, face our feelings about death, and support ourselves and others in their grief.

 Below are a few resources I recommend if you are interested in learning more about how to support people at end-of-life.
 You can see more in my letter to those interested in becoming a death doula.

-See below for a download of an "open letter" I wrote to share with people who have reached out requesting to talk about being a death doula.
-This may answer some questions you have!
+See below for a download of "Death Doula FAQs" an open letter I wrote to share with people who have reached out requesting to talk about becoming a death doula.
+This should answer most of the questions you have for me.
+If you have other questions, please let me know.